Nitishjha7/code-guardian/README.md

 ```

 - UI: http://localhost:3000
-- API: http://localhost:8000/api/health (interactive docs at `/docs`)
+- API: http://localhost:8010/api/health (interactive docs at `/docs`)

-If port 8000 is taken on your machine, change the host side of the backend's
-`ports:` mapping in `docker-compose.yml` (e.g. `"8010:8000"`); the frontend
+The backend is published on host port **8010** (`"8010:8000"` in
+`docker-compose.yml`) because 8000 is commonly already taken.
+Change that host
-reaches the backend over the compose network, so nothing else needs updating.
+side if you prefer another port; the frontend reaches the backend over the
+compose network, so nothing else needs updating.

 ### Running without Docker